corda/corda/docs/source/database-management.rst

 Corda - the platform, and the installed CorDapps store their data in a relational database (see :doc:`api-persistence`).
 When a new CorDapp is installed, associated tables, indexes, foreign-keys, etc. must be created.
-Similarly, when a new version of a CorDapp is installed, its database schemas may have changed, but the existing data needs to be preserved or changed accordingly.
+Similarly, when a new version of a CorDapp is installed, its database schema may have changed, but the existing data needs to be preserved or changed accordingly.

-In Corda Enteprise, CorDapps' custom tables are created or upgraded automatically using :ref:`Liquibase <liquibase_ref>`.
+In Corda Enteprise, CorDapps' custom tables are created or upgraded automatically based on Database Management Scripts written in :ref:`Liquibase <liquibase_ref>` format and embedded in CorDapp JARs.
+For Corda Enterpise, any CorDapp having custom tables (``MappedSchema``)  needs to contain a matching Database Management Script, the script should be created during CorDapp development.

 Scripts structure
 -----------------